KIT-TVA/TaxonomyMining/README.md

 and jep:

 ```
-java -p /opt/javafx-sdk-19.0.2.1/lib --add-modules=javafx.controls,javafx.fxml -Djava.library.path=/usr/local/lib/python3.11/dist-packages/jep -jar TaxonomyMining.jar
+java -p /opt/javafx-sdk-19.0.2.1/lib --add-modules=javafx.controls,javafx.fxml -Djava.library.path=/usr/local/lib/python3.11/dist-packages/jep -jar target/TaxonomyMining.jar
 ```

 ## Example usage

-In the folder *example*, we provide three exemplary SPLs that we also used for evaluation.
+In the folder *example*, we provide four exemplary SPLs that we also used for evaluation.
 To generate the taxonomy graph, the SPLs must be copied to the folder *mining_data/input* located in the user directory.
 Then, restart the application, select all variant folders of a particular SPL (e.g. Stack/Stack_Logging) and click on *Taxonomize*.
 The taxonomy graph is then visualized in the *Taxonomy* tab pane.
 Note that the matching of refinements and feature presence